 CHD8 Mutation a Genetic Link to Autism

-People with mutation in CHD8 gene have a very strong likelihood they will have autism marked by gastrointestinal disorders a larger head and wide set eyes.
+Synopsis: People with mutation in CHD8 gene have a very strong likelihood they will have autism marked by gastrointestinal disorders a larger head and wide set eyes.
+Bernier said this is the first time researchers have shown a definitive cause of autism to a genetic mutation.
+Study results could lead the way to a "genetics-first approach" that could uncover hundreds more genetic mutations and lead to genetic testing.

 "We finally got a clear cut case of an autism specific gene," said Raphael Bernier, the lead author, and UW associate professor in the Department of Psychiatry and Behavioral Sciences and the clinical director of the Autism Center at Seattle Children's.